-Report on the meeting of ESIF/IPA Programme Authorities and EUSAIR structures, 17 September 2019, Portorož, Slovenia
+Report on the meeting ESIF/IPA Programme Authorities and EUSAIR structures, 17 October 2019 in Portorož, Slovenia

-During the 3rd EUSAIR Annual Forum the representatives of the ministers from all eight EUSAIR countries called on the national and regional authorities responsible for ESI and IPA funds in EUSAIR countries to closely coordinate with each other across the Region from the very early stages of 2021-2027 strategic planning so as to jointly agree on the macro-regional priorities to be included in the ESIF Partnership Agreements and IPA Strategy Papers and in the relevant programming documents.
-The ministers urged the ESIF and IPA programme authorities and the EUSAIR key implementers to jointly work to identify as early as possible pilot macro-regional actions and projects which require coordinated planning and programming of national/regional ESI and IPA funds across the Region for their implementation.
+During the 3rd EUSAIR Annual Forum the representatives of the ministers from all eight EUSAIR Countries called on the national and regional authorities responsible for the ESI and IPA funds in EUSAIR countries to closely coordinate among them across the Region, since the very early stages of 2021-2027 strategic planning, so as to jointly agree on the macro-regional priorities to be included in the ESIF Partnership Agreements and IPA Strategy Papers and in relevant programming documents.
+The ministers have urged the ESIF and IPA programme authorities and the EUSAIR key implementers to jointly work to identify at the earliest convenience pilot macro-regional actions and projects which require, for their implementation, a coordinated planning and programming of national/regional ESI and IPA funds across the Region.

-During the Montenegrin Presidency, National Coordinators agreed on the consolidated version of the so called Position Paper which identified the steps to approach the process.
-One of the most important steps was the identification of the so called Thematic Steering Group Priorities which were approved by consensus in all four Pillars and sent to the National Coordinators in April 2019.
-National consultations were based on different approaches undertaken by the countries to ensure the integration of the suggested priorities into the relevant document addressing post 2020 period.
-In parallel, a joint dialogue will be continued and extended to the key programming and implementing bodies in the region.
-The complexity of the process calls for a pragmatic step-by-step approach.
+During the Montenegrin presidency National Coordinators agreed on consolidated version of the so called Position Paper in which the steps on how to approach the process was defined.
+One of the most important steps was the definition of the so called Thematic Steering Group Priorities which were approved by consensus in all four Pillars and sent to the National Coordinators in April 2019.
+National consultations were taking place with different approached across the countries to ensure the involvement of the suggested priorities into the relevant document addressing post 2020.
+In parallel, a joint dialogue shall be continued and spread among the key programing and implementing bodies in the region.
+A complexity of the process demands a pragmatic step by step approach.

-The Meeting of the ESIF/IPA Programme Authorities and EUSAIR structures on 17 September 2019 in Portorož, Slovenia aimed to answer concrete practical questions: Can a continuous dialogue in the Adriatic-Ionian region bring added value in order to efficiently address the common territorial challenges?
-What are the tools and mechanisms needed, what are the opportunities/threats?
-What concrete steps should be taken as early as possible and what are the responsibilities of the key bodies?
-How will EUSAIR serve as a platform for a continuous dialogue, not just for a limited scope of actions, but in general when addressing the common (natural, societal and other) challenges the region is facing and seizing opportunities?
+The Meeting of the ESIF/IPA Programme Authorities and EUSAIR structures on 17 October 2019 in Portorož, Slovenia aimed to answer concrete practical questions: Could constant dialogue in the Adriatic Ionian region bring the value added in order to efficiently address the common territorial challenge?
+What are the tools and mechanisms needed, what are the opportunities / threats?
+What concrete steps should be taken at earliest convenience and what are the responsibilities of the key bodies?
+How shall EUSAIR serve as a platform for a constant dialogue, not just for limited scope of actions, but in general when addressing the common (natural, societal and other) challenges region is facing and exploit opportunities?

-First steps towards joint cooperation initiatives
+First steps toward joint cooperation initiatives

-From identification of common priorities to embedding them into partnership agreements - mission possible?
+From identification of common priorities to embedding them into the partnership agreements - mission possible?

-The Position Paper on Follow-up actions in response to the request from EUSAIR Ministers under Paragraph 6 of the Catania Declaration adopted in February 2019 recognises the role of National Coordinators as mediators between macro-regional and cohesion communities in their respective countries.
-According to the agreed position paper, the aim is to set a forum in each of the eight EUSAIR countries allowing the national and regional authorities responsible for ESI and IPA funds countries to coordinate their 2021-2027 planning and programming exercise from the earliest stages with a view to support the implementation of the Strategy through relevant national/regional programmes in an organised/synchronised manner.
-Such network should then become a permanent tool for coordinating/overseeing the implementation of macro-regional actions and projects included in Operational Programmes and/or Action Plans.
+The Position Paper on Follow-up actions in response to the request from EUSAIR Ministers under Paragraph 6 of the Catania ministerial Declaration adopted in February 2019 recognises the role of National Coordinators as mediators between macro-regional and cohesion communities in their respective countries.
+According to the agreed position paper the aim is to set a forum in each country where national and regional authorities responsible for ESI and IPA funds in the eight EUSAIR countries could, since the earliest stages, coordinate their 2021-2027 planning and programming exercise with a view to support the implementation of the Strategy through relevant national/regional programmes, in an organised/synchronised manner.
+Such network should then become a permanent tool for coordinating/overseeing the implementation of macro-regional actions and projects included in OPs.